“They were big,” wrote Sid Lowe of Deportivo de La Coruña in 2011. “For a while, they were amongst the biggest.” How quickly we forget.

 He and his club had begun their ascent together in the 1980s.
 Up to that point, Depor had been a relatively anonymous provincial club.
 A large proportion of their history had revolved around the Segunda División, while the majority of their seasons in the top tier had been mediocre in terms of final positions.
 But upon promotion to the Primera in ’91, for the first time since 1973, things changed rapidly for Depor.
 Previously focused mainly on the club’s financial stabilisation and the improvement of infrastructure, Lendoiro began to invest more significantly in the playing staff.

-Indeed, the team from A Coruña may have won the league in 1994, had Barcelona not incentivised Valencia’s players to make a little extra effort against Depor in a title decider.
+Indeed, the team from A Coruña may have won the league in 1994 had Barcelona not incentivised Valencia’s players to make a little extra effort against Depor in a title decider.
 Ten years before Derlei’s spot-kick broke their hearts again, it was another penalty that denied Depor glory.
 On this occasion, though, it was a miss by Depor’s Miroslav Đukić that proved crucial, handing Barça the league title in the process.
+Valencia’s goalkeeper, who saved the shot, danced like a madman in celebration.

 The midfield was always a priority for Irureta.
 His Depor played a 4-2-3-1 formation, a structure given solidity by a central pyramid of two holding midfielders and an attacking playmaker.
 A skilful midfielder in his day, Irureta recognised the importance of the engine-room, and for the next seven years at Depor, he built his teams around the double pivot.
 Whether it was Mauro Silva, Djalminha, Emerson, Sergio González or Aldo Duscher, Jabo’s Depor was never without a solid midfield base.